 Gracie Cavnar (2016)

-She has received numerous local and high profile national awards for her work.
-Celebrating its 10th anniversary year and 30,000+ children taught, Recipe for Success Foundation is the largest initiative of its kind in the country and has attracted attention from many activists, the White House and national press.
+Gracie Cavnar received numerous local and high profile national awards for her work in child nutrition through the Recipe for Success Foundation.
 Its signature Seed-to-Plate Nutrition Education™ program, is now available in schools nationwide.
 Her annual public service campaigns: the VegOut!
 Challenge and farmers marKIDS days designed to raise awareness, normalize the concept of healthy eating and drive behavioral change are catching fire throughout the country and her vision for Hope Farms and the Rolling Green Market, an urban agricultural project designed to provide affordable produce in food deserts and train a new generation of farmers, is taking root in Sunnyside in south Houston.
-Gracie’s first children’s book, Eat It!
-Food Adventures with Marco Polo published in 2012 has snared a dozen national awards and she has another in the works.

 Michael Walton (2015)